-On the morning of our flight back home to Edmonton, my husband and I visited Père-Lachaise cemetery.
+On the morning of our flight back home from Paris, France, my husband and I visited Père-Lachaise cemetery.
 We had decided to leave it to the last day of our trip, since it was just a short walk from our apartment in the 11th arrondissement.
 We arrived just as it opened, so there were very few people around.

 Père-Lachaise is the largest cemetery in Paris, and is also the first “garden cemetery,” making it very picturesque and serene, filled with large trees and greenery.
 Although it looks much older, Père-Lachaise only opened in 1804.

 Surprisingly, this cemetery wasn’t a very popular spot for people to be buried in at first.
 Back then, it was too far from the city, so the location wasn’t very desirable.
 So the administrators began a marketing campaign.
 This consisted of moving the remains of Moliere and Jean de La Fontaine to Père-Lachaise cemetery later that same year.
 Although this helped a bit, Père-Lachaise didn’t become a popular burial place until after 1817.
 This was the year when the supposed remains of famous lovers Pierre Abelard and Heloise d’Argenteuil were transferred here.
 Having the remains of a few famous local artists and poets did the trick.
 Suddenly people were “dying” to be buried here.
 Thank you, I’ll be here all night!

 You may be able to see the reflection of a maintenance vehicle in the protective glass.
 It was here to scrub off all the lipstick kisses left by adoring fans.
 There were even smooch marks on the lips of the sculpture: